InnoPhaseIoT/innophase_doc/docs/Software Reference/3. Solutions/3. Dual-Stack/Supported Host Platform/3. INP3201-HOST/4. Example Applications/Example applications - Landing Page.rst

 is suitable for power consuming high performance host processor with Linux as the operating system.

-​This document includes custom application walkthroughs.
+This document includes custom application walk throughs.
 Each application uses a unique group ID to communicate with Talaria TWO and each functionality within this group is identified by a unique message ID.